Skip to content

 )

-# → New notification thread for this API
+# → New EventType (thread) for this API

 The Data Model

-When you call create_notification(), the system creates/updates both automatically, applying permission filters when determining which users receive it.
+When you call create_notification(), the system creates/updates these automatically, applying permission filters when determining which users receive it.

 How to Create Notifications